 - For students pursuing studies in Canada

-- For students in Canada who are interested in careers in finance, capital markets, global anti-money laundering (GAML) or information technology
+- For students in Canada who are interested in careers in capital markets, finance and business banking

 - C$2500 and a paid summer internship